My Math Journey

 In this blog post, I will write about my past life as a math student, and how my perspective changed about pure math throughout these years.

-However, I hope that through my struggles and some of the general lessons I learned, this article could serve as a source of inspiration or ideas for people that are walking along a similar career path as me.
+I hope that through my experience and some of the general lessons I learned, this article could serve as a source of inspiration or ideas for people that are walking along a similar career path as me.

 Work In Progress